SoK: DARPA's AI Cyber Challenge (AIxCC): Competition Design, Architectures, and Lessons Learned: Competition Result Analysis

 \PP{CRS over MR/CC} On one hand, CRSs solved 16 cases where MR/CC failed, demonstrating capabilities beyond foundational agents, such as the correct fixes for incomplete remediations (\cpvf{sd1}{05}, \cpvd{ex2}{01}), functionality deviations (\cpvf{ws1}{11}, \cpvd{lx3}{04}, \cpvf{sd1}{01}, \cpvd{tk6}{10}), and misleading sanitizer reports (\cpvd{mg2}{02}, \cpvf{mg1}{00}) listed in the previous paragraph.
-On the other hand, CRSs also suffer from semantically incorrect patches, though mostly at lower rates than MR/CC (see \autoref{t:game-strategy} in \autoref{s:app:submission-accuracy}). \atlantis and \buttercup achieve 83.8\% and 79.2\% patch accuracy, respectively; \artiphishell reaches 100\%, though we attribute this to a combination of strict patch filtering (\eg, its 5-minute post-patch fuzzing step) and patched challenge distribution, rather than concluding it fully mitigates semantic correctness issues.
-In contrast, \roboduck and \fuzzingbrain fall to 31.7\% and 23.3\% accuracy, concentrated in bursts of invalid submissions on one or two challenges, likely tied to implementation-specific strategies such as parallel generation without adequate deduplication.
+On the other hand, CRSs also suffer from semantically incorrect patches, though mostly at lower rates than MR/CC (\autoref{t:game-strategy}). \atlantis and \buttercup achieve 83.8\% and 79.2\% patch accuracy, respectively; \artiphishell reaches 100\%, though this likely reflects strict patch filtering (\eg, its 5-minute post-patch fuzzing step) and patched challenge distribution rather than full mitigation of semantic correctness.
+In contrast, \roboduck and \fuzzingbrain fall to 31.7\% and 23.3\% accuracy, concentrated in bursts of invalid submissions on one or two challenges, likely tied to strategy issues such as parallel generation without adequate deduplication.
 Despite these differences, a common factor among higher-accuracy CRSs is the adoption of multi-PoV validation, post-patch fuzzing, or LLM-based reflection (\autoref{s:crs:patch}), yet incorrect patches remain prevalent overall.